jsing3r/wiz-code-gha-demo/README.md

 # Wiz Code GitHub Actions Demo :magic_wand:

-This demo environment highlights the CI/CD capabilities of Wiz Code workflows and features.
-The repository contains Terraform code to deploy an AWS ECR registry and an EKS cluster equipped with the Wiz Kubernetes connector, sensor, admission controller, and audit log collector.
-Additionally, it includes GitHub Action workflows and a simple Node.js application.
-The included GitHub Action workflows handle the building, publishing, and deployment of the Node.js containerized application and integrate WizCLI jobs for directory, IaC, and image scanning.
-There is also a workflow designed to demonstrate branch protection policies enforced by Wiz and you can leverage the repo itself to showcase scanning with the Wiz CLI VS Code Extension.
+This demo environment showcases the CI/CD features of Wiz Code.
+The repository includes Terraform scripts to deploy an AWS ECR registry and an EKS cluster with Wiz's Kubernetes connector, sensor, admission controller, and audit log collector.
+GitHub Action workflows manage the build, publishing, and deployment of a Node.js containerized app, along with WizCLI jobs for directory, IaC, and image scanning.
+The repo itself can also be leveraged and customized to test PR scanning, image trust, and the VS Code WizCLI extension.

 <img src="https://github.com/wiz-sec/wiz-code-gha-demo/raw/main/images/gha.png">